 A family I know fishes commercially on a river on the remotest part of Kodiak Island.
 They regularly encounter brown bears at close range and always carry a bolt action .30-06 rifle for protection.
 They carry it with them at all times, including to the outhouse.

-Another interesting fact is that rifles shooting the common .338 Winchester Magnum cartridge are the number one choice of professional Alaskan grizzly and brown bear guides for stopping charging bears aggravated by their tenderfoot clients; rifles shooting the .300 Winchester Magnum are the second most popular choice.
+Another interesting fact from a survey conducted some years ago is that rifles shooting the common .338 Winchester Magnum cartridge are the number one choice of professional Alaskan grizzly and brown bear guides for stopping charging bears.
+Rifles shooting the .300 Winchester Magnum cartridge are the second most popular choice.
 The point is that exotic rifles, cartridges and bullets are not required.

-While powerful rifles are probably the best bear medicine, other choices are possible.
+While powerful rifles are probably the best bear medicine, other firearm choices are possible.
 The usual alternatives are 12 gauge shotguns shooting slug loads or powerful handguns, usually in the form of magnum revolvers.
 In a pinch, either can get the job done.

 Let's consider shotguns first.
-A shotgun is approximately as heavy as a carbine and similar in length, so it has no particular advantage in either size or weight over a rifle.
+A shotgun is approximately as heavy as a carbine rifle and similar in length, so it has no particular advantage in either size or weight over a rifle.
 A shotgun shooting slugs is typically less accurate than a rifle, although adequate for close range bear protection.
 The common 12 gauge/437 grain (one ounce) rifled slug has a SD of .117, which is low.
 However, a 12 gauge slug is heavy and measures about .72 caliber, which is certainly impressive.
 Most manufacturers of repeating shotguns offer carbine length slug guns.

-A correspondent who has been a big game guide in the far north for 30 years and who has far more experience with bears and shotguns than I wrote to inform me that a 12 gauge shotgun with slugs is an effective weapon for protection against bears, popular with both guides and fish and wildlife officers.
+A correspondent who has been a big game guide in the far north for 30 years and who has far more experience with bears than I wrote to inform me that a 12 gauge shotgun with slugs is an effective weapon for protection against bears, popular with both guides and fish and wildlife officers.
 To quote from his e-mail, "The 12 gauge with slugs is ideal for crawling through the puckerbush after a big bear, but it's not the best tool for a 150-yard shot at a fleeing bear heading for the thick stuff."
 He also mentioned in the same e-mail that his favorite guide rifle is a .45-70.

 You should aim for the central nervous system (usually the brain).
-This will work, but you have to be able to hit the central nervous system 100% of the time under stress, which not many people can do.
+You have to be able to hit the central nervous system 100% of the time under stress, which not many people can do.
 If you are not an experienced handgunner and/or are not willing to practice regularly with your bear gun, I suggest that you forego choosing a handgun.
-Remember that accurate bullet placement is the key to stopping power!
+Remember that accurate bullet placement is the key to stopping power.

 For stopping an aggressive bear, a projectile with a high SD is generally recommended.
-Examples of common rifle calibers and bullets that are recommended for shooting the great bears include the .308/220 (SD .331), .338/250 (SD .313), .358/250 (SD .279) and .458/350 (SD .238).
+Examples of common rifle calibers and bullets that are recommended for shooting the great bears include the .30/200 (SD .301), .338/250 (SD .313), .35/250 (SD .279), .375/270 (SD .274) and .45/400 (SD .272).

-I prefer a compact, medium or big bore rifle/carbine for bear protection.
+I prefer a compact, medium or big bore carbine for bear protection.
 There are a number of good choices on the market, the most widely available of these probably being the Marlin, Browning and Henry lever action carbines in .45-70 or .450 Marlin calibers.
-They kick hard with heavy loads, but if you can shoot them well despite their recoil and muzzle blast, they will do the job.
+They kick very hard with heavy loads, but if you can shoot them well despite their recoil and muzzle blast, they will do the job.

 In addition to the lever action guide rifles, examples of other appropriate rifles include the Merkel 141 Petite Frame double in 9.3x74R, bolt action Remington Model Seven in .350 Rem.
 Magnum and autoloading Remington Model 750 Carbine in .35 Whelen.
 Remember that these are just examples, pick the action and type of rifle that best fits your wants and needs.
 A large magazine capacity is not a requirement, since bears do not hunt in packs.
 In the event of a bear charge, you will probably have time for only one shot, or two at the most.

-Here are some examples of good controlled expansion bullets that are proven bear medicine in appropriate calibers and bullet weights: Nosler Partition, Remington Core-Lokt Ultra, Barnes TSX, Hornady InnerBond, Speer Trophy Bonded, Swift A-Frame, A-Square Dead Tough and Woodleigh Weldcore.
+Here are some examples of good controlled expansion bullets that are proven bear medicine in appropriate calibers and bullet weights: Nosler Partition, Remington Core-Lokt Ultra, Barnes TSX, Hornady InnerBond, Speer Trophy Bonded, Swift A-Frame and Woodleigh Weldcore.
 Again, these are just examples; there are other suitable bullets.
 Whatever cartridge and bullet you choose, remember that accurate bullet placement saves lives.

 Please note the emphasis on accurate bullet placement throughout this article.
-ANYONE is better off with a .30-30/170 that they can shoot accurately and with confidence than with a .338 or .450 Magnum that they cannot.
-Scandinavian explorers and wilderness adventurers have successfully used 6.5x55 rifles to protect themselves from polar bears in the far north for well over a hundred years, because they penetrate deeply and don't kick much.
+ANYONE is better off with a .30-30/170 they can shoot accurately and with confidence than with a .458 Magnum they cannot.
+Scandinavian explorers and wilderness adventurers, for example, have successfully used 6.5x55 rifles to protect themselves from polar bears in the far north for well over a hundred years, because they penetrate deeply and don't kick much.

-Copyright 2009, 2013 by Chuck Hawks.
+Copyright 2009, 2016 by Chuck Hawks.
 All rights reserved.